KinaKnowledge/juno-lang/README.md

 You can also run in conjunction with a server, which allows for more functionality to be enabled.
 To do this, you should have `Deno` installed, located at [https://deno.com/runtime](https://deno.com/runtime).
 You do not need Deno to run through the language tutorial or to use Seedling or Juno.

-After cloning the repository, or downloading a release, to get started with the command line, make sure you have Deno installed, which is a dependency for running Juno at this point.
+After cloning the repository, or downloading a release, to get started with the command line, make sure you have Deno installed, which is a dependency for running Juno outside of the browser at this point.

 From the project root directory the environment can be started by entering:
 ```